 Jackie Dimmitt has joined Thompson Coburn as counsel in the firm’s Private Client/Tax group where she will counsel clients on estate planning, trusts, probate and tax law, tax planning and charitable giving.

-Named “2012 Non-Profit/Charities Law Lawyer of the Year, St. Louis” in The Best Lawyers in America®, Dimmitt has a comprehensive practice that encompasses many areas of advanced estate planning law.
+Named “2012 Non-Profit/Charities Law Lawyer of the Year, St. Louis” in The Best Lawyers in America® (by BL Rankings), Dimmitt has a comprehensive practice that encompasses many areas of advanced estate planning law.
 She works with clients on planning and drafting wills and trusts, charitable trusts and other charitable giving arrangements, life insurance trusts and trusts for gift planning.
 She also counsels on specialized tax planning trusts, such as qualified personal residence trusts and grantor retained annuity trusts.

 In the charitable giving realm, Dimmitt builds and implements planned giving arrangements and is well-versed in the tax laws applicable to gifts to tax-exempt organizations.
 She also oversees the administration of estates and trusts and prepares estate and gift tax returns, as well as fiduciary income tax returns.